dionach/FlashSec/README.md

 - Crossdomain.mxml:
 Script written in FLEX that exploits permissive *crossdomain flash policy files* to make arbitrary requests to the target website.
-To compile just download the FLEX SDK -available at http://www.adobe.com/devnet/flex/flex-sdk-download.html- and use *mxmlc*:
+To compile just download the FLEX SDK (available at http://www.adobe.com/devnet/flex/flex-sdk-download.html) and use *mxmlc*:

 ```
 $ ./mxmlc Crossdomain.mxml